-Last fall, I started collecting eggshells after I read an article on Realfarmacy.com that touted their usefulness in the garden, for everything from fertilizer to organic pest control.
-This spring, I’m using crushed eggshells in the garden five ways:
+Last fall I started collecting eggshells after I read an article on Real Farmacy that touted their usefulness in the garden for everything from fertilizer to organic pest control.
+This spring I’m using the crushed eggshells in the garden five ways.

 Photography by Justine Hand for Gardenista.

 When my containers are full, I set the kids to pulverizing them into little bits with wooden spoons, thus compacting the shells so that I can collect more.